- Every drawing will be part of a giant (7m by 5m) banner like this one from the 2018 contest filmed in Antarctica !!

 - The giant banner will tour and be filmed in iconic forests around the world that are under threat – like the diverse and unique forests of SW Australia, the giant trees of Tasmania, mangrove forests in Australia, Indonesia and Brazil, tropical rainforests of the Amazon and southeast Asia, giant sequoias and redwoods in the USA, and boreal forests in Canada.

 - If all goes well, the banner will be displayed at the next United Nations climate change meeting (COP26) in Glasgow in November this year.
 If so, I will livestream reactions of the delegates to your drawings around the world via YouTube.
+It will also be shown at the United Nations Biodiversity meeting in China in October.

 - All the travel associated with the giant banner will be 100% carbon offset by planting even more trees.
 If possible, I will drive around Australia using an electric vehicle and show that this is indeed possible for anyone to do!!